SamehAboulDahab/samehabouldahab.github.io/_posts/2020-03-23-Digital-Marketer.md

 ---
 layout: post
-title: TO: Digital Marketer, storefronts , restaurants need our help ..
+title: TO Digital Marketer, storefronts , restaurants need our help!
 subtitle: The COVID-19 pandemic in Egypt is currently crushing their businesses.
 cover-img: /assets/img/
 share-img: /assets/img/